Letter of 40 intellectuals: Publication

 In Estonia, the letter was first officially published in Vikerkaar (no. 7, 1988), together with commentary by Rein Ruutsoo and Lembit Valt.

 Soviet reaction

 In November 1980, the Soviet government took a number of repressive measures against the signatories: they were "interviewed" at work and by various Party structures, and invited to renounce their signatures.
 A number of signatories did so.

-The Soviet KGB conducted a search at the home of Jaan Kaplinski, whom it suspected to have been the originator of the letter.
+The Soviet KGB conducted a search at the home of Jaan Kaplinski, whom it suspected was the originator of the letter.

 Academician Gustav Naan in turn sent a letter entitled "Some Thoughts About the Ideological Situation" to the Central Committee of the Communist Party of Estonia, demanding reprisals against what he described as the “gang of forty”.

 Four signatories were fired from their jobs.

 Other repressions were not undertaken against the signatories.
 The KGB attempted but failed to track down people who had sent copies of the letter out of the country.